 Variable groups for builds and releases

-Use a variable group to store values that you want to make available across multiple build and release definitions.
-Variable groups are defined and managed in the Library tab of the Build & Release hub.
+Use a variable group to store values that you want to make available across multiple build and release pipelines.
+Variable groups are defined and managed in the Library tab of the Pipelines hub.

 Create a variable group